-- 1) The total cost of qualifying property you can choose to treat as a section 179 deduction. and - 2) The total amount of the section 179 deduction plus the depreciation deduction (discussed later) you can claim for a qualifying property.
+- 1. The amount of the section 179 deduction, - 2.
+The section 179 deduction for sport utility and certain other vehicles, and - 3.
+The total amount of the section 179 deduction plus the depreciation deduction (discussed later) you can claim for a qualified property.